mossad-zika/ya_workshop_chatgpt_tg_bot/README.md

 - TELEGRAM_BOT_TOKEN

 > [!WARNING]
->  OpenAI has limited list of [supported countries and territories](https://platform.openai.com/docs/supported-countries) \
+> OpenAI has a limited list of [supported countries and territories](https://platform.openai.com/docs/supported-countries) \
-> Unfortunately, Russian Federation and Belarus are not listed there \
+> Unfortunately, for example, the Russian Federation and the Republic of Belarus are not listed there \
-> So, you need to use built-in support for Proxy in the bot \
+> So, if your country is not listed, you need to use built-in support for Proxy in the bot \
-> If your country is not listed, please set `PROXY_MODE="enabled"` in `telegram_bot/.env` file \
+> Please set `PROXY_MODE="enabled"` in `telegram_bot/.env` file \
 > And also set `PROXY_PASS` in `telegram_bot/.env` file, the password provided to the Yandex Workshop team

 > [!TIP]